Door-to-door freight forwarding service from China to the USA

 We offer door-to-door shipping from China to the USA.
 Whether you are shipping containers from China(FCL) or LCL, by sea, by air or by courier; whether you are looking to get your shipment to an individual home address, business address, or an Amazon warehouse, we are the right one to turn to for China-US door-to-door shipping service.

 With our professional team, you don’t have worry about a single thing.
 We handle the logistics duties from origin to destination, all the required paperwork, supervision, consolidation, unloading, loading, customs brokerage and final delivery, without burdening the client with additional work and pressure.
 Each link is connected to the next seamlessly and we’ll keep you informed of the status.
-We take into consideration of your individual need and budget, and find balance for you, securing a simple, hassle-free way of door-to-door shipping solution.
+We take into consideration of your individual need and budget, and find balance for you, securing a simple, hassle-free way of door-to-door cargo shipping management.

 China-US Trade Facts